twalichiewicz/Backchannel/README.md

 - **The web's commentary track:** Avoid the two-tab-tango and conveniently read the community's comments in-context.
 - **Never miss a thread:** Every page you land on gets checked against the sources you've picked, so you find out a discussion exists without going hunting for one.
 - **What the internet is saying, in one thread:** Hacker News, Bluesky, and Reddit merged into a single conversation, each comment quietly noting where it came from.
-Pick your sources with a checkbox; Reddit is off until you turn it on.
+Pick your sources with a checkbox.
-- **See what they're talking about:** Quotes in the comments get matched back to the article and lit where they sit.
-Click a highlight to filter the thread to the people discussing that passage; click a quote inside a comment to jump to the sentence it came from.
+- **See what they're talking about:** Quotes in the comments get matched back to the article and lit as annotations in articles.
+Click a highlight to filter the thread to the people discussing that passage.
    - _Currently in beta.
 Enable Annotations in the settings menu to try it out!_
-- **Read, then join in:** Vote, reply, and even submit on Hacker News.
+- **Read, then join in:** Vote, reply, and even submit on supported sources.
 It uses the session you already have, in a popup on news.ycombinator.com.
 The script never sees your password.
-(Bluesky and Reddit support for additional features coming soon.)
+- **New front page of the internet**: Blend together all of your added sources to create a custom front page to find new articles to read.
 - **Quality of life:** Indent guides, OP marking, and new comment highlighting.
 - **Yours to adjust:** Button shape and size, sidebar width, theme, which annotation layers show, and a per-site off switch.
 It's one file with no build step, so if the settings don't cover it, the source is right there.